Magnushhoie/bash_search/README.md

 Installation is relatively fast on macOS, and relatively slow if using linuxbrew on another UNIX system.

+### setup.sh:
+- Run bash setup.sh for installation of all dependencies using homebrew/linuxbrew and addition of aliases to .bash_profile
+- Tested on macOS Mojave and Ubuntu 18.04.

 #### fuzzy_commands.sh:
 Series of search scripts that provide extremely fast and powerful fuzzy search with useful commands.
 These can potentially search your entire computer for text in minutes.
 E.g. **interactively searching and allowing editing of any number of files in a directory, searching all PDFs or notes on your computer, finding and killing processes** and much more.